-In Exile: A New Strategy to 'Internationalize' the Tibet Issue n the 1980s, the Tibetan leadership developed a long-term nonviolent strategy for reinvigorating the Tibetan cause.
+In Exile: A New Strategy to 'Internationalize' the Tibet Issue for reinvigorating the Tibetan cause.
 Dharamsala decided to "internationalize" the Tibet issue, thereby expanding the domain of conflict beyond Tibet.
 Instead of allowing its state of exile and lack of access to Tibet to become a liability, Dharamsala decided to use it to its advantage by choosing a new terrain for battle: the global political arena and the court of international public opinion.
 The crux of the strategy was to use the liberal democracies of the West to pressure Beijing into making concessions.
 Rather than trying to appeal to the UN, an organization with little leverage over China, Dharamsala decided to direct its efforts toward the publics and the governments of democratic nations in the West, particularly the United States.
+States.

 This strategic recalibration in Dharamsala manifested itself in the rising frequency of the Dalai Lama's global tours.
 The Tibetan leader, who led a sedentary life in the first two decades of exile, suddenly became a jet-setter, flying from country to country with the goal of building international public support for Tibet.
 Between 1959 and 1985, the Dalai Lama had visited one country per year on average.
-But between 1986 and 1999,
+But between 1986 and 1999, he made 63 international trips, averaging nearly 10 countries in five trips per year.
+He also began to meet with international dignitaries and world leaders with greater frequency during this period.
+Before 1985, he met with an average of three international

-&lt;sup>61 Melvyn Goldstein, The Snow Lion and the Dragon, (Berkeley: University of California Press, 1997), 75.
+61 Goldstein, The Snow Lion and the Dragon, 75.
 Goldstein mentions that the new strategy was finalized after a series of high-level meetings between key Tibetan and Western supporters in New York, Washington and London in 1986-87.

-&lt;sup>62 Tsering Shakya, The Dragon in the Land of Snows, 413.
+62 Shakya, The Dragon in the Land of Snows, 413.